ClassroomCode/GoWebinar/README.md

+# Accelebrate Webinar
-# Webinar - Building Microservices with Go and Docker
+# Building Microservices with Go and Docker
 Presented by Accelebrate on July 22, 2020